agardnerIT/site/_posts/2024/2024-04-13-manual-tracing-opentelemetry-python.md

 🎉 Congratulations! 🎉 That JSON blob is your OpenTelemetry span.

-Stay tuned (or subscribe to my YouTube) for the next tutorial where I explain each field and enrich the span with events, metadata and a correct status code.
+Stay tuned (or [subscribe to my YouTube channel](https://www.youtube.com/@agardnerit?sub_confirmation=1)) for the next tutorial where I explain each field and enrich the span with events, metadata and a correct status code.
 See you then!